 Technical fluid specialist Flowtech Fluidpower (LON:FLO) issued a profit warning today citing tough market conditions.
 The shares dipped over 25% at one stage.
-However, they have recovered and seem to be finding some stability:
+However, they have recovered and seem to be finding some stability.

-Looking back at previous updates, this should have been covered before: there was a large profit warning in 2018 which caused a huge tumble in price from around 175p to below 125p.
-Since then the shares have staged a bit of a recovery but the company seems to have flirted with a profit warning throughout 2019, hinting at a possibility which has caused some volatility in price.
+Looking back at previous updates, this should have been covered before.
+There was a large profit warning in 2018 which caused a huge tumble in price from around 175p to below 125p.
+Since then the shares have staged a bit of a recovery.
+However, the company seems to have flirted with a profit warning throughout 2019.
+Previous RNS have hinted at a possibility which has caused some volatility in price.

-The share price did recover post-election but today’s warning means it has given up all those gains.
-Interestingly enough the 100p region could be significant in the bigger picture: the share price has bounced off several times from this area in the few years it has been listed, and the price always moves away from this area once breached.
+The share price did recover post-election like many others.
+But today’s warning means it has given up all those gains.
+Interestingly enough the 100p region could be significant in the bigger picture.
+The share price has bounced off several times from this area in the few years it has been listed.
+Noticeably, the price always moves away from this area once breached.
 Whether this may happen this time around remains to be seen.

 What’s gone wrong at Flowtech Fluidpower?

 The bad news is delivered in a trading update which covers the year to 31 December 2019.

 Market conditions in the second half of 2019, in particular the final quarter, have been challenging; data from the British Fluid Power Association shows a decline in distribution channel revenues of 7% and 13% for October and November respectively, and a decline in revenue of in excess of 10% in October for the manufacturers within the sector.

 Against this backdrop, the Group experienced organic revenue decline of c.10% in Q4; as a result Group revenue is expected to be c.£112.4m which represents overall organic revenue reduction of c.1.5% (H1 growth of c.3% and H2 decline of c.6%) for FY19.
 The Board now expects to report underlying profit before tax* of not less than £9.0 million.